twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 ___
 # List the 5 ways God exists according to St. Thomas Aquinas
 1. MOTION - The First Mover
+	1. There must be a first source of movement according to physics
 2. CAUSATION - The Fist Cause
+	1. Cause and Effect in physics
 3. CONTINGENCY - The Necessary Being
+	1. Something must exist by its own nature to hold everything else together.
 4. DEGREES OF FPERFECTION - The Perfect Standard
+	1. There must be an ultimate standard of perfection - beauty, truth, etc.
 5. DESING/FINAL CAUSES, ENDS IN NATURE - The Intelligent Designer
+	1. A Design without a designer?

 ___
 # Define the Mystical Body of Christ